HimaMaddala/ReactQuill/README.md

 <h5>React Quill Editor Component</h5>
 The React Quill Editor component (react-quill) provides a rich text editor for React applications, offering a WYSIWYG (What You See Is What You Get) editing experience.
-It supports various formatting options like bold, italic, lists, links, and more, making it ideal for content creation applications.
+It supports various formatting options like bold, italic, lists(ordered and unordered), links, and more, making it ideal for content creation applications.

 Features:
 <ul>